davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 ↩ [*Proposal*][proposal]

-## Why permit patching of the standard library dependencies on nightly?
+## Why unstably permit patching of the standard library dependencies?
-[rationale-patching]: #why-permit-patching-of-the-standard-library-dependencies-on-nightly
+[rationale-patching]: #why-unstably-permit-patching-of-the-standard-library-dependencies

 Being able to patch `builtin = true` dependencies and replace their source with a `path` dependency is required to be able to replace `rustc_dep_of_std`.
 As crates which use these sources cannot be published to crates.io, this would not enable a usable general-purpose mechanism for crates to modify the standard library sources.
-This capability is restricted to nightly as that is all that is required for it to be used in replacing `rustc_dep_of_std`.
+This capability is restricted to nightly toolchains as that is all that is required for it to be used in replacing `rustc_dep_of_std`.

 ↩ [*Patches*][patches]

-## Why limit enabling standard library features to nightly?
+## Why limit enabling standard library features to an unstable feature?
-[rationale-features]: #why-limit-enabling-standard-library-features-to-nightly
+[rationale-features]: #why-limit-enabling-standard-library-features-to-an-unstable-feature

 If it were possible to enable features of the standard library crates on stable then all of the standard library's current features would immediately be held to